-Throughout this white paper we have discussed why PMOs are becoming more important than ever, and the importance of why you need to continue to evolve your PMO, so how does it all come together?
+Throughout this Whitepaper we have discussed why PMOs are becoming more important than ever and why you need to evolve your PMO.
+So how does it all come together?
 What can you do now to begin moving forward to evolve your PMO into a strategic business partner?